 Each year, many of Memorial Sloan Kettering Cancer Center’s former and current pediatric patients graduate from high school or earn their GED.
 Beginning in 2007, Memorial Sloan Kettering has celebrated this milestone at our annual Pediatric Convocation celebration.

 Our Specially Important Brothers and Sisters (SIBS) program is designed to recognize and celebrate the important role siblings play in the lives of our young patients.
-The program also aims to help patients’ brothers and sisters better understand their siblings’ hospital experiences through role-playing, tours of the operating room, and other activities.
-Our SIBS meetings take place throughout the year on school holidays and during summer months.
+The program also aims to help patients’ brothers and sisters better understand their siblings’ hospital experiences through role-playing and other activities.
+Our SIBS events take place throughout the year on school holidays and during summer months.
 Here are some strategies to support you as you support your children.

-The New York Yankees have joined with Memorial Sloan Kettering to support our programs in pediatric patient care, research, and education through the New York Yankees Universe fund.
-The Department of Pediatrics receives proceeds generated through its fan club when you make a donation or purchase a Yankees Universe T-shirt.
+The New York Yankees support MSK Kids patient care, research, and education through the New York Yankees Universe fund.
+MSK Kids receives proceeds generated through the fan club when you make a donation or purchase a Yankees Universe T-shirt.
 You can also join Yankees Universe today.